codersrank-org/repo_info_extractor/README.md

 If this for some reason does not work, just remove the repository and clone it again.

-# Roadmap
-1. v0.3.0: Recognize external libraries.
-The current script only considers the programming languages.
-2. v0.4.0: Improve language recognition.
-The current dummy solution only checks the file extensions.

 # How to contribute?

 ## Set up working environment